plone/documentation/adapt-and-extend/theming/resources.rst

 Adding or removing bundles from a request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides of using the bundle options ``enabled`` and ``expression``, where you can globaly or conditionally control the inclusion of bundles you also have these options:
+Besides of using the bundle options ``enabled`` and ``expression``, where you can globally or conditionally control the inclusion of bundles you also have these options:

 - Controlling via Diazo: Diazo include or exclude specific bundles, no matter if its disabled by default.
 This can be done in the theme's ``manifest.cfg`` file via the options ``enabled-bundles`` and ``disabled-bundles``.
 Those options get a comma separated list of bundle names (TODO: verify "comma separated list").

-- A browser page can include or exclude a specific bundle by using the API methods frin Products.CMFPlone.resources, no matter if its disabled by default.
+- A browser page can include or exclude a specific bundle by using the API methods from ``Products.CMFPlone.resources``, no matter if its disabled by default.

 These are the ``Products.CMFPlone.resources`` API methods: